UNIQUE-Students/UNIQUE-Students.github.io/_pages/2023/uss.md

 ---

-## Dynamics of Learning and Optimization in Brains and Machines
+## From Brains to Machines and Back: Exploring the Potential of NeuroAI

 ##### See the full schedule [here](schedule).
 ##### Day 1: Monday, 5 June 2023